 On the other hand, Maryland’s starting quarterback Caleb Rowe, who made his second start on the season today, went 10-27 while throwing zero touchdowns and five interceptions.
 Third stringer Maxx Garman came in late in the third quarter to attempt damage control, but the Terps just couldn’t keep up with the Mountaineers consistency on both sides of the ball.

-“It’s a work in progress,” says Howard.
-“We take what they (the opponent) gives us and if they see that, then we’re gonna take full advantage of that…every element of our game compliments each other.
+“It’s a work in progress,” Howard said.
+“We take what they (the opponent) gives us and if they see that, then we’re gonna take full advantage of that . . . every element of our game compliments each other.
 Whether it’s me running, Wendell (Smallwood) running or seven (Shell) running, it all compliments each other.”

 Howard, who took an enormous hit in the first quarter, got right back up without skipping a beat but head coach Dana Holgorsen says that’s the kind of hit that fuels Howard’s success.

 Holgorsen’s post-game press conference started off with, “It’s just a great day to be a Mountaineer.”

 “The crowd was alive and our guys hit the field and they were ready to play,” he said.
 “It started fast and it was a pretty good way to finish up this series with Maryland.
 Overall, just really happy with the bunch and I thought we played pretty good.”

 Both the Mountaineers’ ground and pass games were exceptional today, combining for 601 total yards between them.

 In the rushing column, Wendell Smallwood led the way with 22 carries for 147 yards and a touchdown.
 Rushel Shell wasn’t too far behind with 15 carries for 77 yards and a touchdown.